 This is particularly true because communication problems are fuelling gaps between employee expectations and what they are experiencing.
 Employees want to be fully aware as to what employers can offer and to be empowered to make selections that best suit them, such as the type of training they can undertake.
 By ensuring that managers are well-versed in their organisational culture, knowledgeable on career progression and informed on benefit and development programmes, organisations will be better placed to recruit and retain top talent.

-Find out more about these findings from the Hays What Workers Want Report 2017, and by attending one of our webinars.
+Find out more about these findings from the Hays What Workers Want Report 2017.